-Here's What Goes on Your Wedding Website (That Can't Go on Your Invitations)
+10 Essential Details to Put on Your Wedding Website That Can't Go on Invitations

-Once you create a gorgeous website of your own, it'll be the best reference point for your guests.
-With all the important wedding info a click away, they'll no longer have to play "guess the wedding attire," or keep texting you with random questions (like, "Can I bring my kids to the party?").
-But in order for your it to be effective, you have to determine what to include on your wedding website first.
+Once you create a website of your own, it'll be the best reference point for your guests.
+With all the important wedding info just a click away, they won't have to text you with random questions, like, "What's the dress code?" or "Can I bring my kids to the party?"
+But in order for it to be effective, you have to determine what to include on your wedding website first.
 Think of your site as overflow from your invitations—thanks to space limitation and statutes of etiquette, there's only so much you can put on a rectangle of cardstock.
-Read seven details to add to your wedding website that can't go on your invitations, plus those to include on both (and neither).
+Read on to learn exactly what to put on your wedding website that can't go on your invitations, along with what to include on both (and neither).

 Wedding invitations (and save-the-dates) are still no place for your registry information since it's not mandatory for guests to give you a gift.
 Leave all implied gift requests to your site so it doesn't look like you're expecting presents off the bat.
-With the The Knot Registry, you can sync your registry to your website in no time.
-Your guests will have no trouble finding links to your registry retailers, newlywed or honeymoon fund and preferred philanthropies.
+With The Knot Registry, you can easily sync your wedding registry to your website.
+Your guests will have no trouble finding your wishlist, newlywed or honeymoon fund or preferred philanthropies.

 2. Adults-Only Announcements

 Not including any kids on the guest list?
 That's fine.
 Some couples would prefer to host an adults-only wedding, but avoid direct mentions on your official invites.
 (Instead, address the outer envelope of each invitation to exactly who it's meant for.
 For example, write "Mr. and Mrs. Smith," not "The Smith Family.")
 Your wedding website is the place to announce you're keeping the party a grown-up affair—or that, if you are inviting children, you'll be hiring a babysitter or other accommodations and activities to keep them occupied.

 3. Dress Code Details